Bubobubobubobubo/sardine/docs/sardine_doc/src/installation/post_install_checkup.md

 - **Windows users:** do you want to play virtual MIDI instruments (VSTs, etc)?
   - install a tool to create [virtual midi ports](https://www.tobias-erichsen.de/software/virtualmidi.html).
 Create at least one virtual port.
-  - configure Sardine to use it in the `MIDI` section of `sardine-config`.
+  - configure Sardine to use it in the `MIDI` section of `sardine config`.
   - Linux and MacOS users don't need to do this.
 The `Sardine` port is automatically created.

-## Can you run fishery and fishery-web?
+## Can you run sardine and sardine web?

-- in your terminal, run `fishery` first!
+- in your terminal, run `sardine` first!
 If you see a splashscreen, everything is fine! :)
-- in your terminal, run `fishery web`!
+- in your terminal, run `sardine web`!
 Does your web browser magically open?
 You are good to go.
+  - Windows users: you will sometimes have to run this twice.
+Run the app.
+Quit it and launch again.

-## Can you run sardine-config?
+## Can you run sardine config?

-- in your terminal, run `sardine-config`?
+- in your terminal, run `sardine config`?
 If you see the configuration tool appearing, perfect!
 - take some time to familiarise yourself with all the available options!
 The configuration step is important.